ryanzhou07/CTF-Competition/README.md

 Utilized randomizer algorithm to find the coefficient of each factor that produces the highest R-value correlating to model strength
 # How to Run
-Open Google Colab
+Open with Google Colab

-Import the files into a blank Juypter notebook
+Import files that are missing

-Run all of the files in order
+Run all of the cells in each file in order